xan105/node-error/README.md

   Returns the result and the error together as an array as `[result, error]`.<br />
   If there is an error result will be undefined.<br />
   Otherwise error will be undefined.

+  💡 undefined is used to represent the lack/nonexistence of value because destructuring default value assignment triggers only with undefined.

 Example